Sub-agents

 - A user sends a request to the supervisor agent.

-- The supervisor agent's LLM analyzes the request and its enhanced system prompt (which lists available subagents).
+- The supervisor's LLM analyzes the request and its system prompt (which lists available sub-agents).

-- Based on the task, the supervisor decides which subagent(s) are best suited to handle specific parts of the request.
+- Based on the task, the supervisor decides which sub-agent(s) to use.

 - The supervisor uses the